Sakura thought she was out of tears.

 Tahu hears Giovanni sigh.
 “Mr. Ueno, you’re about to be executed for a crime that, in most people’s eyes, deserves a punishment far greater than a quick and painless shot into oblivion.
 This conversation is not being recorded, one of the few rights I have managed to acquire for branded renegades in our region, so that their last moments would not be spent thinking of their legacy.
 So they could have some freedom, some space to be genuine, in their final experiences.
 If you truly wish this to be your last conversation, it is of course your choice.
 But I’ve seen your code… or I suppose I should say, the code that was used in the attacks.
 It’s impressive stuff.
 You can use your final moments how you wish, I just thought you might appreciate someone to talk to.”

 That last was a good touch: a lie of sorts, Tahu knows Giovanni doesn’t actually understand much programming, but he sensed the flicker of pride when the Leader mentioned the code.
-Now the renegade is feeling something more familiar, cycling between a desire to share, to be understood, with honed instincts of keeping the truth to themself.
+Now the renegade is feeling something more familiar, cycling between a desire to share, to be understood, with honed instincts of keeping the truth to himself.

 “Well, it was worth a shot,” Giovanni says.
 “Oh, pardon me, that was thoughtless.”
 The faint sound of a hypodermic needle being picked up from its table—